 The Bible has an internal chronology that places all Biblical events and stories exactly in the right time order.
 This makes the Bible a readable and understandable whole.
 But naturally, Bible readers also like to be able to connect Biblical events and stories to our worldly era and chronology.
 They want to be able to say that this or that event took place in this or that year before or after Christ.
 To make this possible, we use two years as pivotal points from which we can count backwards and forwards: one for the Hebrew Scriptures and the other one for the Greek Scriptures.
 The two pivotal points are two Biblical events of which we know for certain in which years of our worldly chronology they took place.
 By using these two years as starting points, we can say exactly in what year Biblical events that preceded or followed took place.

-All historians agree that after the death of the Roman emperor Augustus, his successor Tiberius was appointed emperor by the Roman senate on 15 September in the year 14 after Christ.
-In Luke 3:1-3, we can read that John the Baptist started his conversion campaign in the 15th year of the emperor Tiberius.
+All historians agree that after the death of the Roman emperor Augustus, his successor Tiberius was appointed emperor by the Roman Senate on 15 September in the year 14 after Christ.
+In Luke 3:1-3, we can read that John the Baptist started his conversion campaign in the 15th year of emperor Tiberius.
 Shortly afterward, Jesus was baptized by John and started his three and a half year tour of public preaching.
 These historical facts place both the beginning of John’s conversion campaign and the beginning of Jesus’ preaching tour in the year 29 of our era.
-In relation to this, there are other Bible passages which point to the fact that Jesus started his preaching tour in autumn.
+About this, there are other Bible passages which point to the fact that Jesus started his preaching tour in autumn.

 With these data, we arrive at the autumn of the year 29 as the time when Jesus started his preaching work.
 The Bible says that he was about 30 years old then.
-This means that Jesus must have been born in the year 2 before Christ.
+This means that Jesus must have been born in the year two before Christ.
 This sounds strange, but it is the truth.

-Starting from the idea that Christ was born in the year 2 before Christ and that he started his public life in the year 29, it is possible to tell exactly in what years all the important events in Jesus’ life took place.
+Starting from the idea that Christ was born in the year two before Christ and that he started his public life in the year 29, it is possible to tell exactly in what years all the important events in Jesus’ life took place.